 The Academic Collocation List (ACL)

-Use a Phrasebook
+Use an IELTS Vocabulary Phrasebook

-A traditional means of building vocabulary in a new language is using phrasebooks.
+A traditional means of building IELTS vocabulary in a new language is using phrasebooks.
 Phrasebooks typically contain basic conversation categories that are used in everyday life.
 They also usually contain a basic dictionary at the back.

 Phrasebooks make it possible to learn how to communicate without worrying about the details of the grammar or the meanings of the individual words – they encourage memorising various phrases without getting into the mechanics of the language.